stpaultim/user_guide/README.md

 # User Manual

+NOTE: This module has been renamed and move to https://backdropcms.org/project/user_guide_recipe

 ## Instructions

 The content of this module is currently in development, but you are free to download, install, and offer feedback.